-Appendix 9 - Collector Substation and Appendix 10 - High Voltage Overhead Transmission Line have additional constraints.
+The Collector Substation Attachment and High Voltage Overhead Transmission Line Attachment have additional constraints.

-3.2.13 Buildings on the Project Site
+3.2.13 Buildings

-Buildings on the Project Site shall be designed in accordance with the requirements of all Laws, applicable Permits, and the other elements of the Performance Standard.
+Buildings on the Project Site shall be designed in accordance with the requirements of all Laws and applicable Permits.
 Construction materials used in Project buildings and enclosures shall meet the definition of non-combustible or limited combustible, except roof coverings, which shall be Class A in accordance with standard methods of fire tests of roof coverings.
 Metal roof deck construction, where used, shall be "Class 1" or "fire classified."
 The local fire protection and NFPA rules and recommendations shall be followed for the fire safety design and fire protection systems.
+The Collector Substation Control House is specified in Appendix 9.